Quantifying Hallucinations in Language Language Models on Medical Textbooks: Ethics Statement

 \section{Ethics Statement}

 All question–answer pairs are derived from public-domain medical textbooks, so no protected health information or proprietary data are involved and the study is exempt from HIPAA, GDPR, and IRB review.
-Crowd verifiers were paid a wage above U.S. and EU minimum wages.
+Annotators were engaged to evaluate generated text rather than as research subjects, and no data about them beyond task output were collected or analysed.
+On that basis \redact{[NIH, NLM]} determined that the work does not constitute human-subjects research and did not require review.
+Annotators were paid \$20 per hour, above the applicable minimum wage in the jurisdictions concerned.